 User or role name

-*Versions are not database objects; rather, they are defined in geodatabase system tables.
-Similarly, field aliases are stored in system tables and are not database object names.
+*Feature dataset names, field aliases, and versions are not database objects; rather, they are defined in geodatabase system tables.

 Character type limits in object names

 Database management systems have different definitions of acceptable characters for object names.
-Most names must begin with a letter and cannot contain spaces, backslashes, or reserved database management system keywords.
-Some databases allow special characters such as forward slashes (/), underscores (_), dollar signs ($), dashes (-), dots (.), or mixed cases.
-Sometimes the database allows you to use special characters or reserved keywords, or force mixed-case, uppercase, or lowercase names if you provide the object name enclosed in delimiters, such as double quotation marks.
+Most allow you to use unacceptable characters if you provide the object name enclosed in delimiters, such as double quotation marks.

-However, ArcGIS does not delimit object names.
-Do not create any tables, feature classes, indexes, databases, users*, roles, or other object names that require delimiters if you will be using them with ArcGIS.
+However, ArcGIS does not add delimiters when querying objects in the database.
+Do not create any tables, feature classes, indexes, databases, users*, roles, or other object names that require delimiters if you will use them with ArcGIS.
 The object will be created in the database, but you cannot access it from ArcGIS.

 *Microsoft SQL Server user names containing special characters are delimited to fully support Active Directory Groups and Windows Authenticated logins; however, ArcGIS does not support user names containing single quotation marks or apostrophes.